N. Carolina ban on Down syndrome abortions goes to governor - WTMJ

 RALEIGH, N.C.
 (AP) — North Carolina senators approved a bill on Thursday to bar women from getting abortions on the basis of race, sex or a prenatal diagnosis of Down syndrome.

-It now heads to Democratic Gov. Roy Cooper, who is unlikely to sign it, having rejected previous anti-abortion restrictions.
+With the Senate’s party-line vote, the prohibition Republicans are seeking now heads to Democratic Gov. Roy Cooper, who is likely to veto it, having rejected previous anti-abortion restrictions.

 Follow Anderson on Twitter at https://twitter.com/BryanRAnderson.